-Register for Camp Carpe Diem in Ouray today!
+Register for Camp Carpe Diem today!

 And speaking of not doing it this year… just do it!
 Register today.
 If you don’t, you’ll be one year older when you do, and who knows where Camp Carpe Diem could be held next year.